EKYCSolutions/ekyc-id-web-sdk/readme.md

       // true to use manual kyc flow
       // false to use express ekyc flow
       isLivenessDetectFaceSideOnly: false,

-      // true to use liveness config from node server
-      isUseLivenessChecksFromServer: false,

       // liveness config from local
       // if `isUseLivenessChecksFromServer` is true